-Most runners are in pursuit of some improvement: running faster, improving their form, and becoming stronger.
-While there are no magic bullets and you need consistency and hard work to see progress, there are some running workouts that offer significant benefits for a small amount of work – and strides happen to be one of those high-payoff workouts.
+Most runners are in pursuit of some improvement: running faster, improving their form, and reducing injury risk.
+While there are no magic bullets, there are some things in running that offer outsized benefits.
+Running strides will yield significant improvements, for only a few seconds at time. .

 Strides certainly aren’t a panacea for all areas of weakness in running.
 However, they are a valuable training drill for almost all runners.
 Who can benefit from strides?

-- Long distance runners looking to improve their max speed
+- Long-distance runners looking to improve their running economy

 - Injury-prone runners seeking to refine their running form

 - Runners looking to maintain fitness during base building/maintenance seasons